Merkel predicts "gigantic" German state investment in industry after pandemic

-BERLIN (Reuters) -The German state will have to invest “gigantic” sums in industry to remain competitive in hi-tech sectors, as the coronavirus pandemic recedes and the world transitions to clean energy, outgoing Chancellor Angela Merkel said on Tuesday.
+BERLIN, June 22 (Reuters) - The German state will have to invest "gigantic" sums in industry to remain competitive in hi-tech sectors, as the coronavirus pandemic recedes and the world transitions to clean energy, outgoing Chancellor Angela Merkel said on Tuesday.

 Addressing a BDI industry association conference, Merkel said that although German industry had come through the crisis relatively well compared to other European countries, some sectors may need further aid.